ukmuniweera/ukmuniweera/README.md

 ###

 <h2 align="center">🧑🏻‍💻 I am a BSc IT graduate from the University of Jaffna with a background in engineering technology from Dharmaraja College, Kandy.
-Currently, I am working as a MERN Full Stack Developer, focusing on building scalable web applications and enhancing my problem solving skills.
+Currently, I am working as a Software Developer, focusing on building scalable web applications and enhancing my problem solving skills.
 I am passionate about continuous learning, exploring new technologies and contributing to impactful digital solutions.</h2>

 ###